Generic selectors

 How is someone referred to the Palliative Care Program?

-Referrals to the Palliative Care Program can be made by anyone – you, your physician, your family or friends by contacting the Palliative Care Coordinator or any other health care provider.
+Referrals to the Palliative Care Program can be made by anyone – you, your physician, your family or friends by contacting the Palliative Care team (see contacts below).

 What happens when a referral is made?

-The Palliative Care Coordinator will contact you.
+A Palliative Care team member will contact you.
 They can meet with you and your family in your home, hospital or Personal Care Home to talk about your needs and develop a plan of care.

 Volunteers